BIOL3272-5272/biostats2020/README.md

 **Modules**

 These consist of links to all slides and in-class material.
-Each markdown file contains material for one class.
-For new classes, add markdown files with the naming scheme `year-month-day-classxx.md`.
+Each markdown file contains material for one week of class.
+For new classes/weeks, add markdown files with the naming scheme `year-month-day-weekXX.md`.

 **Assignments**

 Links to assignments and Canvas submission links.
 Each markdown file contains material for one submission.
-For new submission links, add markdown files with the naming scheme `year-month-day-assignmentxx.md`.
+For new submission links, add markdown files with the naming scheme `year-month-day-assignmentXX.md`.

 **Additional Resources**